Navigation Bar

 PART IV: APPLICATIONS

-2. Gridded US implications of Productivity Growth
+2. Gridded Implications of Total Factor Productivity Growth [cite chapter]

-7. Global Groundwater Sustainability and Virtual Water Trade
+7. Global Groundwater Sustainability and Virtual Water Trade [cite chapter]

 PART V: FUTURE DIRECTIONS